majidorc/parse-email/README.md

   - **Mobile UI:** Bookings cards only show on Bookings tab (never on Dashboard, Programs, or Accounting)
   - All debug `console.log` and `console.debug` statements removed for clean production output
   - Robust upsert logic for bookings and programs, improved UI/UX, and bugfixes
+  - Tab buttons use unique color themes: indigo (Dashboard), blue (Bookings), green (Programs), pink (Accounting)
+  - Summary cards always show unfiltered counts, regardless of search or filter
+  - Summary cards stack vertically on mobile for better visibility
+  - Mobile booking cards are always visible when Bookings tab is active
+  - Telegram bot always replies in the correct chat and shows a unified inline keyboard (OP, RI, Customer, National Park Fee)
+  - National Park Fee toggle in Telegram updates both the message and the database, always in sync

 ---